open2b/scriggo-site/index.md

 For designers who want to work with the Scriggo template.

-- [The Scriggo template](/doc/users/template.md) covers the usage of the Scriggo template starting from the simplest pages.
+- [The Scriggo template](/doc/template.md) covers the usage of the Scriggo template starting from the simplest pages.

-## Write Scriggo programs
+## Write Scriggo scripts and programs

 For users who use Scriggo in an embedded context or through an interpreter.

-- [The package-less option](/doc/users/package-less-option.html) covers the differences in the program syntax when the _package-less_option_ is on.
+- [Scriggo scripts vs Scriggo programs](/doc/users/script-program-differences.html) covers the differences between a _Scriggo script_ and a standard Go program.

 ## Embed Scriggo in your application